Dobeq/League-Champ-Sniper/README.md

 step 3: go to the riot dev site and get an api key

-step 4: run sniper.py, do what it says
+step 4: run sniper.py through command prompt, do what it says

 (it's supposed to give you constant errors until you connect, don't worry